Piazza_man project

 Post by Piazza_man »

 Due for another update I guess.
-As per my Facebook posts a few months ago I created reproduction artwork for waterslide decals to replace the faded icons on the pod switches.
+As per my Facebook posts a few months ago I created exact reproduction artwork for waterslide decals to replace the faded icons on the pod switches.
+In each set I have included extra (spare) symbols in case you ruin any when attempting to apply them.
+As the decals are so thin they can be challenging to apply.

-If yours is any like mine then you know what I’m talking about.
+If your pods are anything like mine then you know what I’m talking about.

 3AA84C29-C288-4EB3-BCCE-8BD33B8AC37B.jpeg